 What Questions Should Investors Ask Their SEC Attorney?

-- Is your practice focused primarily on securities law?
+- Does your practice focus primarily on securities law?
 Securities arbitration and securities litigation are highly specialized fields.
 You want to avoid lawyers who only ‘dabble’ in SEC cases.
 You need a legal representative whose professional career is dedicated to protecting investors.

 - Do you have experience handling similar cases?
 Certainly, you will want to hire an SEC attorney who has extensive experience with securities law.
 In addition, you should look for a lawyer who has handled legal cases that are similar to your own.
 For example, if you believe that you were the victim of a Ponzi scheme, you should look for a lawyer who has handled other Ponzi scheme claims.

 - Will you be straightforward with me about the viability of my case?
-Unfortunately, not every investment loss can be recovered.
-Investors should avoid working with SEC lawyers who will always give them honest and straightforward information and advice about their case.
+Unfortunately, recovery is not possible for all investments.
+Investors should work with an SEC lawyer who will always give them honest and straightforward information and advice about their case.
 The last thing you need is another false promise.

 - Do you have a proven track record of success?
 Wronged investors need results.
 If you lost money due to securities fraud, you deserve full and fair compensation without delay.
 An SEC lawyer with a proven track record of success and a long history of achieving fair recoveries for clients is the right choice to handle your claim.